shruthiv713/DesignPatterns/src/main/java/org/patterns/creational/singleton/README.md

 eg: Logger - A single logging instance to write all log messages
     Database Connection Pool - Managing a pool of database connections to optimize performance.Creating multiple pools would be resource-intensive and inefficient
     Configuration Manager - An application has a single object to manage its configuration settings

+## How it works
+- Make a class itself responsible for its instantiation.
+  - Private constructor - to prevent direct instantiation from outside using 'new'
+  - Static instance - to hold the single object.
+Static object belongs to the class.
+If the object wasn't static, then we would need another object to call the method that would return this object, that defeats the purpose.
+  - Static method to retrieve the instance
+    - It checks if the instance already exists, and creates one if it doesn't exist (lazy initialization)